uncovering-world/track-your-regions/backend/README.md

 │   ├── app.js                   # Main application file
 │   └── server.js                # Server setup
 ├── test/                        # Test files
+├── Dockerfile                   # Dockerfile for containerization
+│                                # (for docker-compose use only)
+├── test/                        # Test files
-├── Dockerfile                   # Dockerfile for containerization (for docker-compose use only) ├── package.json                 # Project metadata and dependencies └── README.md                    # Project documentation
+├── package.json                 # Project metadata and dependencies
+└── README.md                    # Project documentation
 ```

 ## Environment Configuration (.env)

-Multiple `.env` files can be used to separate environment variables based on the environment where the application is running.
+Multiple `.env` files can be used to separate environment variables based on the
+environment where the application is running.
 The hierarchy is as follows:

 - `.env`: Common settings
 - `.env.development`: For development settings